-Ever since Twitter turned short messaging into an incredibly popular art form, there’s been a uniquely mobile aspect to social networking, and the iPad is perfect for this sensibility with its nice big screen.
+Ever since Twitter turned short messaging into an incredibly popular art form there’s been a uniquely mobile aspect to social networking, and the iPad is perfect for this with its nice big screen.

-Social networking apps for the iPad can also extend the reach of your existing social network accounts, add new functionality to your existing social networks, and combine social networks in various ways to save time and provide greater convenience.
-Here are hands-on reviews of eight of them.
+Social networking apps for Apple’s tablet can also extend the reach of your existing social network accounts, add new functionality to your existing social networks, and combine social networks in various ways to save time and provide greater convenience.
+Here are hands-on reviews of seven of them.

 Requires iOS 5.0 or higher